Technical Tips & Tricks

 Viewing Final Grades

 Your final grades will be available at the end of the course.
-They will be posted within the "Grades" section of the "Navigation" panel.
+They will be posted within the "Grades" section of the "Navigation" panel (i.e., see the slide-out menu on the left-hand side).
 We recommend students print an unofficial copy of their grades from the gradebook on the course site for their own records.

 The Wiki enables you to work collaboratively with your fellow students to add, expand, and change the content.
 It may be helpful to think of it as a white board or flip chart.